-2.12 Automatic Generation of Documentations Using DOXY-GEN
+3.12 Automatic Generation of Code Documentations Using DOXYGEN

 Documenting code and writing a manual for a software project can be even more time consuming than the real programming job. doxygen is a documentation generator tool which allows the programmer to write the documentation directly inside the source code.
-It extracts the documentation from specially structured comments and outputs it to HTML files, a MEX document, an RTF document or man pages.
-A large variety of programming languages such as C, C++, Java, Fortran or Python are supported.
+It extracts the documentation from specially structured comments and outputs it to HTML files, a Large Variety of programming languages such as C, C++, Java, Fortran or Python are supported.